-The power center is installed at the base of the passenger side power ottoman.
-Open the decorative door for access to 12-volt fuses and 120-volt breakers.
+The Power Center is installed at the base of the roadside bench seat.
+Open the decorative door to access 12V fuses and 120 VAC breakers.

 The power center is a centralized power switching, fusing, and distribution center.
 The potential of lethal electrical shock is present in this box.
 Inadvertent shorts at this box could result in damage and/or injury.
 All servicing of this box should be done by a qualified Service Technician.